kevin-govier/Book-Buddy/README.md

 3. Once the download is complete, extract the contents of the release archive.

-4. In a command prompt or terminal, open the folder with the name of the app and release archive as its name in the folder where you extracted the release files.
+4. In a command prompt or terminal, open the folder with the name of the release archive in the folder where you extracted the release files.

-5. In the comand prompt or terminal, run the following command: `node setup.js`.
+5. In the command prompt or terminal, run the following command: `node setup.js`.

 6. In your browser of choice, enter the following URL: http://localhost:4200/.